 5. Why did you leave your previous job?

-Job applicants who were recently fired or frequently bounce from job to job should raise a red flag.
-If applicable, give the electrician apprentice the opportunity to articulate their reasons for leaving a job to determine whether the same issues could affect your company.
-You don’t want to begin a long-term partnership with a candidate who shows a history of disciplinary actions or flakiness.
+Job applicants recently fired or frequently bouncing from job to job should raise a red flag.
+If applicable, allow the electrician apprentice to articulate their reasons for leaving a job to determine whether the same issues could affect your company.
+You don’t want to begin a long-term partnership with a candidate with a history of disciplinary actions or flakiness.

-6. Do you have a valid driver's license and clean driving record?
+6. Do you have a valid driver's license and a clean driving record?

-Your apprentices not only need to drive to your shop or technical school, they’ll eventually drive to customers’ homes in your company truck while they perform on-the-job training.
+Your apprentices not only need to drive to your shop or technical school, but they’ll eventually drive to customers’ homes in your company truck while they perform on-the-job training.
 So, a valid driver’s license is paramount.
-Note, most electrician apprentice programs and licensing agencies require electrician apprentices to hold a valid driver's license and clean driving record.
+Note: most electrician apprentice programs and licensing agencies require electrician apprentices to hold a valid driver's license and a clean driving record.

 The #1 newsletter for the trades.